House of Trastámara: Henry IV and the rise of Isabella I

 Henry IV of Castile was an unpopular ruler, in part because of his taste for Moorish fashion and his disagreement with military engagement with Granada.
 He was married at the age of 15 in 1440 to John II of Aragon's daughter, Blanche.
 John II had succeeded to the throne of Aragon upon the death of his brother Alfonso V of Aragon.
 This marriage failed, however, as a result of Henry's inability to consummate it.
-He was remarried in 1455 to Joan of Portugal.
-Queen Joan gave birth to Princess Joan in 1462, and she was recognized by the Cortes as Henry's legitimate successor.
+He was remarried in 1455 to Joanna of Portugal.
+Queen Joanna gave birth to Princess Joanna in 1462, and she was recognized by the Cortes as Henry's legitimate successor.
 In 1464, charges were raised by powerful noble families that Princess Joan was the daughter of one of Henry's favourites, The 1st Duke of Alburquerque.

 These powerful noble families eventually forced Henry IV to hand over power to his brother Alfonso in 1465, but Alfonso suddenly died a month later.
 Amidst the struggle to settle the ensuing claims to the throne, Henry's wife Joan became pregnant again while being held as a hostage of a noble family.
 This sign of misbehavior further weakened her daughter Princess Joan's claim to the throne, and paved the way for Henry's half-sister Isabella to take power.

-Pact of the Toros de Guisando and War of Succession
+Treaty of the Bulls of Guisando and War of Succession

-The Pact of the Toros de Guisando was signed in 1468 and named Isabella heir to Henry's throne, as she and the nobles renewed their allegiance to Henry in return.
-A quick marriage for Isabella was a condition of the agreement, however Henry objected to her 1469 marriage to Ferdinand, who was the King of Sicily and the heir to the Aragonese throne, as a breach of the pact.
-He once again named his daughter Joan as his heir, and a civil war ensued throughout the next decade.
-Isabella's military factions were eventually victorious with the help of Aragon, making her queen and uniting the crowns of Aragon and Castile.
+The Treaty of the Bulls of Guisando was signed in 1468 and named Isabella heir to Henry's throne, as she and the nobles renewed their allegiance to Henry in return.
+A quick marriage for Isabella was a condition of the agreement, but Henry objected to her 1469 marriage to Ferdinand, who was the King of Sicily and the heir to the Aragonese throne, as a breach of the pact.
+He once again named his daughter Joanna as his heir, and a civil war ensued throughout the next decade.
+Isabella's military factions were eventually victorious with the help of Aragon, which made her queen and united the Crowns of Aragon and Castile.